 According to the American Diabetes Association, most people with diabetes can drink a moderate amount of alcohol if their blood sugar level is well under control.
 The key here is moderation.

 A moderate amount of alcohol is known to be beneficial for the heart and can reduce the risk of heart disease.
-However, before drinking you should always consult your doctor to find out if alcohol is safe for you.
+However, before drinking, one should always consult a doctor to find out if alcohol is safe for them.

 What is Diabetes?